Skip to content

 Construction Waste Recycling – 10 Tips And Sustainable Upcycling Ideas

 Do you want to recycle construction waste and handle it in the most environmentally friendly way possible?
 Then you've come to the right place!
 Over time, buildings get older and the personal requirements of their occupants naturally change.
-Whether it's a house, shed or carport, a new build, conversion, renovation or demolition - construction waste is always unavoidable.
+Whether it's a house, shed or carport, whether it's a new building, conversion, renovation or demolition - construction waste is basically unavoidable.

-Nevertheless, we consumers have countless options for dealing with bricks, wood scraps, roof tiles and other building waste as sustainably as possible.
+Nevertheless, we consumers have countless options for dealing with bricks, wood scraps, roof tiles and other construction waste in the most sustainable way possible.
 For example, many materials can be reused in public road and path construction or for the construction of noise barriers.

-With this article, I would like to make it easier for you to recycle construction waste.
-You'll learn how to correctly separate and dispose of construction waste, but also how you can recycle and upcycle it at home as sensibly as possible.
+With this article I would like to make it easier for you to recycle construction waste.
+You will learn how to properly separate and dispose of construction waste, but also how to recycle and reuse it at home.
 Let's go!

-You can find a brief overview of the tips and ideas here in advance:
+In advance you can find here a short overview of the tips and ideas:

 1. Calculate material and quantities of construction waste